 - Curriculum, Pedagogy and Schooling for those seeking professional development only; not for licensure. - Secondary Education Teacher Preparation for those seeking initial grades 5-12 licensure in one of four core content areas-Communication Arts & Literature, Life/General Science, Mathematics, or Social Studies. - Special Education for those seeking professional development in the areas of learning disabilities or emotional/behavior disorders.
-For those who are already licensed general education teachers, this concentration is in process of being approved by the Minnesota Board of Teaching to prepare teachers in three K-12 additional licensure endorsements: Learning Disabilities, Emotional/Behavior Disorders or Academic and Behavioral Strategist. - English Learner (ESL) Education for those seeking professional development in ESL.
-For those who are already licensed general education teachers, this concentration is in process of being approved by the Minnesota Board of Teaching to prepare teachers in the K-12 ESL additional licensure endorsement. - Reading and Critical Literacies (coming in summer 2017) for already licensed teachers who are seeking additional license endorsement for teaching K-12 Reading as well as other professionals interested in this concentration but who don't seek K-12 licensure
+For those who are already licensed general education teachers, this concentration is in process of being approved by the Minnesota Board of Teaching to prepare teachers in three K-12 additional licensure endorsements: Learning Disabilities, Emotional/Behavior Disorders or Academic and Behavioral Strategist. - English Learner (ESL) Education for those seeking professional development in working with youth whose first language is not English.
+For those who are already licensed general education teachers, this concentration is in process of being approved by the Minnesota Board of Teaching to prepare teachers for additional licensure endorsement in the K-12 English as a Second Language (ESL). - Reading and Critical Literacies (coming in summer 2017) for already licensed teachers who are seeking additional license endorsement for teaching K-12 Reading as well as other professionals interested in this concentration but who don't seek K-12 licensure